 This rule is an exception to the general rule about removing unused layers.
 It follows the same logic as keeping various little elements such as icons and small imagery handy just in case you need to make quick changes or additions.

 Most designers are bad at spelling, so check your text and grammar thoroughly.
-Ensure everything is spellchecked (and that includes the brief and copy provided) so you iron out any further kinks and your work can clearly be read and understood.
+Ensure everything is spellchecked (and that includes the brief and copy provided) so your work can clearly be read and understood.

 10. Make everything easy to find

 All these Photoshop etiquette rules may seem like a pain, especially when you're used to working in your own way.
 But if you get into the habit of sticking to them, they'll save you a great deal more pain in the long run.
 Every little helps.
-And this acts as a good first step.
+And these rules are a good first step.